 - Chickpeas — one can is all you need for the secretly healthy, creamy and filling cookie dough base!

 - Oats — since you cannot eat raw flour, healthy rolled oats are the perfect fiber-rich starchy add-in for our edible cookie dough!

 - Almonds — these get ground into flour if you don’t already have almond flour at home.

-- Dates — natural and wholesome sweetener that adds some creaminess and stickiness!
+- Dates — wholesome sweetener that adds some stickiness!

-- Vanilla Extract — bringing all of the flavors together and one of our favorite ingredients in sweet recipes!
-Cinnamon works wonderfully, too.
+- Vanilla extract — bringing all of the flavors together and one of our favorite ingredients in sweet recipes!

-- Baking Powder — no, we’re not gonna bake our raw chickpea cookie dough but this does add to the experience!
-Feel free to omit, though.
+- Baking powder — no, we’re not gonna bake our raw chickpea cookie dough but this does add to the experience!

-This family-friendly portable snack can be enjoyed on its own or used as a topping on oatmeal, vegan yogurt or smoothie bowls.
+This protein-packed cookie dough can be enjoyed on its own alongside a glass of almond milk or vanilla almond latte or used as a topping for vegan yogurt or smoothie bowls.
 It’s also great as a sweet dessert hummus which you can use for dipping crackers or chopped fruit!

 This basic chickpea cookie dough recipe has also been used as the crust for our healthy vegan chocolate mousse cake which you definitely need to try!